 What is the recovery time following weight loss surgery?

 Cleveland Clinic's medical team has an immense wealth of experience in bariatric surgery, this combined with advances in the field of bariatric care, means that most patients recover from surgery quickly and without complications.
 On average the hospital stay for patients who undergo the Roux-en-Y gastric bypass is usually two to four days.
-Patients who have the laparoscopic gastric banding procedure typically stay one to two days.

 What is my ideal body weight?